Online Bachelor of Arts in Community Advocacy and Social Policy

 Community advocacy and social policy program courses

-You will take a variety of courses covering topics including introductory ethics, diversity and oppression in a social work context, advocacy strategies and much more.
-The program culminates in a final capstone project that allows you to explore your own interests within the context of community advocacy and social policy.
+You’ll take a variety of courses covering topics including introductory ethics, diversity and oppression in a social work context, advocacy strategies and more.
+This program culminates in a final capstone project where you’ll explore your interests within the context of community advocacy and social policy.

 Advocate